turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 ## Pairing Schedules

-Your PM will present a pairing schedule every other day, and rotate you to different areas of the project.
+Your PM will present a pairing team every sprint, and rotate you to different areas of the project.
 If you are mid-way through a story, you must figure out how to hand off that work to another pair.

 #### Sprint 1: User Interface and Database Planning Spike